Edit 1/1/2023: Information in this article has been updated to include information specific to the Statewide Retirement Plan.

 Is the Rule of 80 available with any other retirement plans?

-Can members do DROP or Deferred Retirement under the Rule of 80?
+Can Members participate in DROP or Deferred Retirement under the Rule of 80?

 There are, however, additional details and things to consider when completing DROP or Deferred Retirement under the Rule of 80; if this is something you’re considering, please get in touch with our staff to discuss your options.